ckapps/overckd/README.md

 As an IDE i use [VSCode](https://code.visualstudio.com/), which means that I try to keep the configuration for it up to date.
 If you want to use VSCode as well, you can open the project as a workspace using
 `File -> Open workspace... -> ./overckd.code-workspace`

-If you do so, you can check out the recommended extensions.
+Be sure to checkout the recommended extensions 🙂

 ### Prequisites